NanoComp/meep/doc/docs/Scheme_Tutorials/Basics.md

 The basic principles were described in the [Introduction](../Introduction.md#transmissionreflection-spectra); please re-read that section if you have forgotten.
 Basically, we'll tell Meep to keep track of the fields and their Fourier transforms in a certain region, and from this compute the flux of electromagnetic energy as a function of $\omega$.
 Moreover, we'll get an entire spectrum of the transmission in a single run, by Fourier-transforming the response to a short pulse.
 However, in order to normalize the transmission to get transmission as a fraction of incident power, we'll have to do *two* runs, one with and one without a bend.

 This control file will be more complicated than before, so you'll definitely want it as a separate file rather than typing it interactively.
-See the `bend-flux.ctl` file included with Meep in its `examples/` directory.
+See [bend-flux.ctl](https://github.com/stevengj/meep/blob/master/examples/bend-flux.ctl).

 Above, we hard-coded all of the parameters like the cell size, the waveguide width, etcetera.
 For serious work, however, this is inefficient &mdash; we often want to explore many different values of such parameters.
 For example, we may want to change the size of the cell, so we'll define it as: